luvoid/COM3D2-All-Bout-Bones/wiki/Scaling-Bones.md

 ![Unscaled Bones](pictures/ScaleBones.png)

 This is because the game copies certain bones so that it can scale it without distorting all of its descendants.
-But sometimes you want your bones to scale with it, so they end up distorted.
+But sometimes you want your bones to scale with it, or they end up stretched, missized, or misplaced.
 This can be fixed however by manually copying the bone in question.

 ### Step 1: Make the \_SCL_ Bone
 * Make a copy of the bone you want your custom bones to scale with. (`Ctrl D` in Blender)